vlad3942/mpoint/readme.txt

 Go to code location
 cd /var/www/html/cpm/mPoint

+`docker-compose build`  -- if changes are in docker image.
+No need to run if using docker compose. here we are using volumes.
-`docker-compose build`
+`docker-compose run app`

+Expose port to connect with external system.
-`docker-compose run --rm composer "composer install -vvv"` `docker-compose run app`
+`docker-compose run -p 8080:80  app`

 This will give you a bash shell acces to the app container... there you can run /docker.sh